Kennan Wyne, PT, DPT

-Pelvic pain can affect many women and can be treatment with physical therapy.
+Pelvic pain can be treated with physical therapy.
 Pelvic pain is quite often overlooked, 61% of women never have a diagnosis.
 1 in 7 American women ages 18-50 experience some sort of pelvic pain and physical therapy can help.
-Katie Reynolds, DPT has specialized training in internal and external examinations of the pelvic floor muscles to determine tone of the muscles, strength of the muscles, and malalignment of the pelvic girdle.
+Katie and Kennan have specialized training in internal and external examinations of the pelvic floor muscles to determine tone of the muscles, strength of the muscles, and malalignments of the pelvic girdle.

-With the help of biofeedback, modalities, and manual therapy these women have an average of 4-8 visits.
-Usually after therapy these women are able to sit without feeling pain, have intercourse, and control their bowel and bladder functions.
+With the help of biofeedback, modalities, and manual therapy most patients have an average of 4-8 visits.

 Urinary Incontinence: In the past, everyone thought that Kegel exercises were the cure for urinary incontinence (UI) and when leaking continued to occur, frustration would build and a "no hope" attitude formed.
 Physical therapy teaches patients beyond Kegels.
 As important as these exercises are it is more important on how and when to use the exercises to have maximum benefit for success.

 Fecal Incontinence: The recurrent uncontrolled passage of fecal material certainly can have its detrimental impact on lifestyle and functioning compared to urinary incontinence.
 Fecal incontinence (FI) is also attributed to conditions associated with pelvic floor weakness.